 In 2014, his work "The Roman Bridge of Cordoba and its Surroundings" was awarded the "Europa Nostra" prize in the European Community.

-In 2016, presents the retrospective exhibition of Juan Cuenca, Del plano al espacio.
-Arte, Arquitectura y Diseño en Juan Cuenca.
-Sala Vimcorsa (Córdoba, Spain), curated by Angustias Freijo Mouliaa.
+In 2016, the retrospective exhibition of Juan Cuenca, Del plano al espacio.
+Arte, Arquitectura y Diseño en Juan Cuenca is presented at Sala Vimcorsa (Córdoba, Spain), curated by Angustias Freijo Mouliaa.